whitneyburton/portfolios/students/1602/hedy-w/hedy-wutang.md

   I could throw quite a lot of good superlatives on Sal, and prove them all true.
 I didn’t know Sal prior to Little Shop, but I pegged him to be on my dream team.
 I was just too lucky to have that realized (thank you Student.sample!).
 Sal is a rock star!!
 Not just in terms of what he knows, but also in the way he organizes his thoughts.
 He consistently goes for what is the most essential down to the least.
 He is not succumbed by low level details or distractions found within the projects.
 He also had to deal with two ill teammates from the midpoint of the project on, and so he did a lot of the heavy-lifting, especially towards the end.
 And while, this would ordinarily be a point of sore contention, he never made any of us feel guilty.
 Our project is a whole lot better than what it would have otherwise been because of him.
 Sal’s also very giving.
 He’s the king of snacks, and only eats what he can share.
 That says so much about his personhood!
 I would hope that ruby Student.sample would grant me more opportunities to pair and learn from him.
 Thanks for the goodtimes!

   Thom:
   Thom I’m quite astounded and surprised at how much you’ve grown as a programmer since module 1, and our HTTP-YYKM project.
 You definitely dove deep and all in to learn this stuff, and it showed during the Little Shop.
 Glad to see you taking on side challenges as well with your mentor.
 Sorry you fell ill (probably b/c of me - but hopefully not) during the project, but thanks for your willingness to do some work once you started to feel better.
 I know this last week was tough on you physically, but I think you handled it well.
-I’m looking forward to see your excitement for programming to grow even more on mod 3.
+I’m looking forward to see your excitement for programming grow even more on mod 3.
 I think it’ll be exciting.

 ##Other projects(not evaluated)
   Tool Chest (https://github.com/thePaulista/rails_tool_chest),